tihmstar/cydia-repo.tihmstar.org/README.md

 If you want to get it's content you should add "repo.tihmstar.org" and download the tool via Cydia or apt.

-#################
-NOTE: this content is a demo and is NOT available on my cydia repo
-	im using some fuzzycactus files for demostration, but you won't get a working tool by cloning this repo, since the main files are missing.

-This is a cydia pre-repo demo.
+This is a cydia undeb-repo.
-If you want to maintain your package hosted on my repo, you need to (ask me of course first and then) make such a pre-repo on your git.
+If you want to maintain your package hosted on my repo, you need to (ask me of course first and then) make such a undeb-repo on your git.
 There you can push your changes and my daemon will clone your git repo, build a deb and push to my Cydia repo.

 You need to create a new repo in your git which must be named "cydia-repo.tihmstar.org" In the README.md i advise you to copy the first part from this file.